JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Pulling the lever

-- All characters who can see the light must make a WIL save or be driven berserk for 1d6 rounds, attacking the nearest PC, NPC, or monster.
+- All characters who can see the light must make a PRS save or be driven berserk for 1d6 rounds, attacking the nearest PC, NPC, or monster.

 ### Location 16

 #### Pulling the lever

-- Roll 1d6: 1-3: activates (or deactivates, if active) a shimmering blue force field across the bars; 4-5: electric shock (d4 damage); 6: electric explosion (2d4 damage, blast (DEX save for half damage)).
+- Roll 1d6: 1-3: activates (or deactivates, if active) a shimmering blue force field across the bars; 4-5: electric shock (d4 damage); 6: electric explosion (2d4 damage, blast (AGL save for half damage)).

 ### Location 17

 #### Orange Gel Tank (Centre)

 - Touching: 2-in-6 chance the tank collapses.
-All present must make a DEX save or suffer 1d6 damage and be coated in gel.
+All present must make a AGL save or suffer 1d6 damage and be coated in gel.

 ### Location 21